GeopaymeEE/GeoIP-Lookup/README.md

 ### Information

 The script provides error checking to insure the information provided is an IP address, it discards any invalid entries.
 It also allows users to export the results into a randomized CSV file.
-It is also wise to setup a cronjob to delete old csv files from the directory where the CSV files are generated.
+It is also wise to setup a cronjob to delete old CSV files from the directory where the CSV files are generated.
 I didn't add this functionality into the script in case these files wanted to be kept long term.
 The geoip_update.php script was implemented in an older version of the program but is no longer used.
 I need to update it to auto pull org information from Maxmind.
 Results are returned very quickly, even when searching for thousands of entries.
 Make sure you give PHP enough memory resources if you will be doing lots of queries.

 I am not a web developer/designer by trade, sorry if the design is a bit dated :).